uriha421/output/README.md

 # output

 ## What is this?
-This command converts a markdown file into a beautiful html file.
-It enables you easily to output what you input.
+This gives you a command, which converts a markdown file into a beautiful html file.
+The command enables you easily to output what you input.

 ## Prerequisites
 * Golang